bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/CHEATSHEET.md

 > In rare cases, it’s okay to initialize state based on props.

-> This effectively “forks” the props and sets the state with the initial props.
+> This effectively "forks” the props and sets the state with the initial props.

-> If you “fork” props by using them for state, you might also want to implement componentWillReceiveProps(nextProps) to keep the state up-to-date with them.
+> If you "fork” props by using them for state, you might also want to implement componentWillReceiveProps(nextProps) to keep the state up-to-date with them.
 But lifting state up is often easier and less bug-prone.

         color: props.initialColor
       };